backuardo/trivia-game/README.md

 6. Figure out a way to catch 'cheaters' (ppl changing state)
 7. Timer continues when window in background.

+### LATER

+1. Set up web worker to do millisecond countdown

 ## NOTES

 1. Blue: #516eab